minvws/nl-covid19-notification-app-website/_questions/en/5-privacy.md

 layout: content
 index: 5
 set: 2
 title: What about my privacy?
+summary: The app works without your location, name, email address, phone number, or other contact details.
 icon: privacy
 lang: en
 categories: